The EXO-200 detector, part II: Auxiliary Systems: Introduction

 Adding to the challenge, the thickness of the copper vessel that contained the LXe and the TPC was minimized to reduce radioactive backgrounds \cite{Auger:2012gs}, resulting in severe differential pressure (dP) constraints to protect the instrument and the expensive supply of isotopically enriched LXe.
 The TPC vessel was designed to reliably support a maximum \SI{35}{kPa} differential pressure in either direction, and the fairly elaborate EXO-200 control system was designed to maintain dP to within about \SI{4}{kPa} during normal operation, experimental start-up and shut-down procedures, power outages, and other extraordinary circumstances.

 The target parameters for temperature stability were fundamentally constrained by the properties of LXe and, more significantly, by the choice of large area avalanche photo diodes (LAAPDs) for scintillation light detection in the TPC.
-Xenon at atmospheric pressure (\SI{101.3}{kPa}) liquifies at \SI{165.1}{K} and freezes at 161.4 K \cite{nist_thermophysical}, so the cryostat temperature must be stable within a few degrees to operate near that pressure.
+Xenon at atmospheric pressure (\SI{101.3}{kPa}) liquifies at \SI{165.1}{K} and freezes at 161.4 K \cite{nist_thermophysical}.
 A phase diagram for Xe is shown in Figure \ref{fig:xe_phase}.
 In addition, the LAAPDs exhibit strong temperature dependent gain, measured to be about \SI[per-mode=symbol]{5}{\percent\per\K} near 170 K \cite{Neilson:2009kf}.
 The design criteria were set at temporal stability of \SI{0.1}{K}, as well as spatial uniformity across the two vertically oriented LAAPD instrumented arrays in the TPC (roughly \SI{40}{cm} diameter) of \SI{0.1}{K}, in order to ensure that temperature dependent gain-variation effects were not a limiting factor for energy resolution.

 The requirements on xenon purity were less sharply defined, but were roughly targeted to keep electron capture corrections to the ionization signal from adding significantly to the detector resolution.
 A fraction $1 - e^{-t/\tau}$ of ionized charge drifting in LXe is lost after time t, where $\tau$ is the electron lifetime.
+The electron lifetime is therefore defined to be the drift time at which 63\% of the charge has been lost.
 Assuming that corrections to the measured energy in the ionization channel can be determined to 10\% relative uncertainty, a maximum total drift time of \SI{115}{\us} implied that the electron lifetime should be greater than \SI{1}{ms} to limit the impact on the energy resolution to less than 1\%.
 In R\&D studies electron lifetimes better than this were obtainable, but it was known that such high electron lifetimes (and the $< 1$ ppb oxygen-equivalent concentrations that they imply) generally require that the xenon be recirculated continuously through a purification system.
 A design maximum recirculation rate of \SI{20}{SLPM} was established based on the specifications of the particular purifier selected for use.